Advantages of Manufacturing in Mexico vs. China

 Which brings us to our next point:

-A Highly Skilled Workforce
+A Highly Skilled Workforce in Mexico

 If you revert back to the first two sections of this article, then it’s easy to understand why the Mexican workforce continues to improve, optimize, and expand their skill sets.
-Mexico can open their doors for import and export all they want—at the end of the day, they need the right people to perform.
+Mexican Government can open their doors for import and export all they want—at the end of the day, they need the right people to perform.
 Why would anyone hear the siren call to move their manufacturing down south if the workers produce shoddy, low-quality goods?
 Worse yet, if they can’t properly run a facility and end up incurring additional costs?

 No. To become a manufacturing powerhouse, you need the right engineers, technicians, and employees.
 And by right we mean both intelligent and educated.
 When you consider that Mexico is currently graduating over 100k engineering and technical-based students every year (a rate 3x that of America’s), this push to educate is realized.